Xilinx/imagebuilder/README.md

 Where:
 - MEMORY_START and MEMORY_END specify the start and end of RAM.

+- EFI specifies if the bootefi boot command should be used over booti.
+  If set to anything other than "n", "no", or "false" it will enable bootefi.

 - DEVICE_TREE specifies the DTB file to load.